How Close Do I Need to Be to a Cellular Tower to Get Signal?

 Most cellular carriers transmit mobile data over the lower frequency bands 800 MHz or 900 MHz or the slightly higher frequency band 1900 MHz Here’s a full list of which carriers use which bands.
 A cellular tower that uses 800 MHz band will have a longer potential range than one that uses 1900 MHz band, but the connection with the first tower will be slower for internet users in range.

-The Build of The Cellular Tower Affects its Range
+The Cellular Tower Signal Build Affects its Range

 Even cellular towers that operate on the same network, say 4G LTE, aren’t cookie-cutter copies of each other.
 In fact, carriers vary the build of their towers based on their predictions of the tower’s maximum capacity, necessary range, and probably lifespan.
 Carriers determine the height (higher means better range), the noise factor of the terminals (quieter means better range), and the size of the cells (bigger means better range) based on these factors.